 Getting from point A to point B is a necessity in life.
-And for most of us, doing this involves the use of our cars.
-But unlike all the happy babies you see on car seat advertisements, some babies do not like their car seats in any form or fashion—as in they act the way you acted during childbirth—which means getting from point A to point B can drive us AB-solutely crazy.
-So here are some tried and true ways to calm your fussy baby in the car and help save your sanity in the process.
+And for most of us, doing this involves using our cars.
+But unlike all the happy babies you see in car seat advertisements, some babies do not like their car seats in any form or fashion.
+This means getting anywhere with a fussy baby can drive us crazy.
+So here are some tried and true ways to calm your fussy baby in the car and help save your sanity.

 1. Start Fresh

 One of the best ways to start the car ride out well is to make sure baby has a fresh diaper and is wearing comfy clothes.
 If baby looks adorable but feels uncomfortable, you are setting yourself up for failure.
 They can look like a Baby Gap model AFTER they get out of the car seat.
 But for now, take their fur boots off!
 And put on the stretch pants.
 And yes, you can put on some too!

 Some babies get overheated in the car seat.
 You may not feel hot, but your baby may be sweating from all the material and cushion around them—especially if they’re crying.
 So make sure they are getting proper air circulation.
 You can even try connecting a portable fan to their seat.
 They may enjoy the stimulation and distraction in addition to the cool breeze!

 3. Do the Sway

 If baby is fussy before you click them in their car seat base, gently (and securely) rock their seat in the air, emulating a swinging motion back and forth.
 Typically, all babies will calm down with the motion.
 Then, once they are settled, click them in and don’t wait to get moving.
 Typically, starting happy gives you a better chance for success.